guillermoasaro/paperclip-googledrive/README.md

 ## Issues

-### No images Issues (PDF, CSV, etc)
+### Non image files Issues (PDF, CSV, etc)

 I still working on retrieve the raw files, I would like to get the files as `thumbnail_link` file attribute does, but it is not that easy, because Google Drive API has some retrictions.
-Therefore, all non images files are shown in Google Drive viwer.
+So, all non image files are shown in Google Drive viewer.

 ## Useful links